auntyemman/alx-system_engineering-devops/0x0A-configuration_management/README.md

-# Description of Puppet as Configuration Mananger
+# Description of Puppet as Configuration Manager

 Manages files, including their content, ownership, and permissions.